Global stability of the multi-strain Kermack-McKendrick (renewal) epidemic model: Introduction

 \section{Introduction}

-Driven by a combination of genetic evolution and primary transmission, we are currently witnessing an explosion in the number of phenotypically distinct lineages of infectious diseases (i.e. strains) circulating in the global population.
+The combination of genetic evolution and primary transmission has driven an explosion in the number of phenotypically distinct lineages of infectious diseases (i.e. strains) circulating in the global population.
 To simulate the dynamics of several co-circulating pathogen strains, several authors have developed multi-strain extensions of canonical single-strain epidemic models~\cite{anderson1982coevolution,Beck1984,BremermannThieme,andreasen1995pathogen,LIPSITCH199731,Ackleh2003,Bichara2013}.
 Often, these models are constructed by making $n$ copies of the various infectious states considered for a single strain, with the additional constraint that each of the $n$ strains dips from a common susceptible pool.
 In this case, many authors (e.g.~\cite{anderson1982coevolution,Beck1984,BremermannThieme}) have rediscovered the well-known competitive exclusion principle (first appearing in the ecological literature~\cite{volterra1928variations,levin1970community}) which asserts that when several species are competing over a shared resource only one of them can survive indefinitely --- namely, the one with the greatest reproductive capacity.
 Although this result can often be deduced by investigating the asymptotic dynamics of each system, the global stability of the various equilibria has often proven to be more difficult to establish (see for instance~\cite{BremermannThieme}).
-We also point out, that several notable exceptions, i.e. models that promote strain diversity at equilibrium, have also been found~\cite{MAY199495,andreasen1995pathogen,lipsitch1996evolution,martcheva2009non,meehan2016coupled}.

-Many of the multi-strain models investigated thus far have been of compartmental type for which infected individuals have a fixed infectiousness for the duration of their infectious period (which may or may not follow an exponentially distributed latency period).
-In this article we extend these approaches by adapting the general Kermack-McKendrick model to the multi-strain context.
-The model itself is formulated in terms of a system of scalar renewal equations defined in terms of a set general infectivity kernels $A_j(\tau)$: the expected contribution to the force of infection of strain $j$ for an individual with infection age $\tau$.
-With the exception of a few minor restrictions (e.g. nonnegativity and integrability), the infectivity kernels $A_j(\tau)$ are left as arbitrary functions; in this manner, we develop a general epidemiological model capable of accurately simulating the infection history of many communicable diseases that also encompasses several previous approaches.